Astrophotography stacking for the best images

 Posted by

-I’ve been stacking astrophotography images for a while now and one thing I’m finding is that my images require many hours of imaging.
-Recently I took photos of the Iris Nebula and so far I’ve taken about 5 hours’ worth of 30 seconds images.
+Astrophotography stacking is a process I do all the time, and one thing I’m finding is that my images require many hours of imaging.
+Recently, I took photos of the Iris Nebula, and so far, I’ve taken about 5 hours’ worth of 30 second images.
 Ideally, for an amazing picture of this stunning nebula, I would need about 10 hours or more.

 When I photographed a nebula recently I used my alt-az mount and Celestron 130slt telescope.
 I took 5 hours of 30-second shots is a total of 600 separate photos!
 The last time I stacked about 700 or so images that I had taken it took well over an hour to stack them in Sequator (the software I usually use for my astrophotography stacking).
 I’m wondering if there might be a quicker way to do this by using fewer resources on the computer to achieve the same quality in the final image.